sjdkay/acqu/README.md

 2. You should get asked for a build directory.
 Create a new subdir `build` and choose that.
 You can also choose an already existing one.

-3. Run cmake from the GUI as required from the Wizard and check if it found the correct ROOT installation.
-If it did not find the correct one, either remove your ROOTSYS environment variable or add one by starting QtCreator from the console like this: `ROOTSYS=/path/to/root qtcreator &`.
+3. Run cmake from the GUI as required from the wizard but turn Debug mode on by providing `-DCMAKE_BUILD_TYPE=Debug` as an option to cmake.
+Check if it found the correct ROOT installation.
+If it did not find the correct one, either remove your ROOTSYS environment variable or add one by starting QtCreator from the console like this:
+`ROOTSYS=/path/to/root qtcreator &`.

-4. Then set the working directory in "Project (left tab) --> Run Settings" to your acqu_user directory and provide the correct *.dat file to AcquRoot as an argument.
+4. Then set the working directory in "Project (left panel) --> Run Settings" to your acqu_user directory and provide the correct *.dat file to AcquRoot as an argument.
 At this point, you can also set `-j5` as an argument to make in the build settings tab.